Mental Action and Epistemology

 Penultimate version

-Embedded Mental Action in Self-Attribution of Belief (Philosophical Studies, 2017)
+Embedded Mental Action in Self-Attribution of Belief (Philosophical Studies)

 You can self-attribute a belief that p 'transparently' partly by judging that p.
 I argue that, in the relevant embedded context, an event of judging that p is also an event of self-attributing a belief that p.
 Seeing the numerical identity of these mental actions in this context solves an epistemological puzzle about 'transparent' self-knowledge of belief.